Your AI is now a model risk problem.

 Quarterly Risk Committee

-Live MRM dashboard from Audit Ledger (CAVR)Real-time view of approved-model inventory, drift events, validation status, material model changes, and exception activity — pulled directly from the audit chain.
+Live MRM dashboard from Audit Ledger (CAVR)Real-time view of approved-model inventory, drift events, validation status, material model changes, and exception activity.
+Pulled directly from the audit chain.
 No manual prep window.

 Annual MRM Cycle